 - salt and pepper to taste

-- Season ground beef with salt and pepper and brown in a large skillet over medium heat.
+- Season ground beef with garlic powder, salt and pepper and brown in a large skillet over medium heat.

 - Add diced onion and pepper, cooking until the onions are translucent.

 - Stir in cola, vinegar and Worcestershire sauce and bring to a simmer.

 - Stir in ketchup and mustard.
 Continue to cook until the sauce is thick.